sphela/vuejs_proj/README.md

 ### Google Compute Engine set up

-Billing must be enabled.
+In the GCE dashboard: billing must be enabled.
+The Google Container Engine API engine must also be enabled.

 There's an important script for authenticating minikube's docker with GCR:

 ```sh
 minikube start